P504231/P504231/README.md

 ## I'm a student at NIT Jamshedpur!!

 - 🌱 I’m currently learning everything 🤣
-- ⚡ Fun fact: I love to play chess
+- ⚡ Fun fact: I love to play chess and it's variants

 ### Connect with me: